ShawnEvans77/marnie-bot/README.md

 The bot scrapes PokeAPI data to provide updated information on Pokemon Base Stat Totals.
 Useful if you have a Discord Server based around Pokemon Showdown, and you want your own lightweight port of the website's commands.

+The bot is mostly hosted on my own machine, but I am looking for proper hosting.

 ## Installation

 Feel free to install her at this [link](https://discord.com/oauth2/authorize?client_id=1455036822014001168&permissions=68608&integration_type=0&scope=bot).